 The best part/hardest part of interning at L’Oréal Canada

 The best part, according to all four interviewees, is the atmosphere at L’Oréal Canada and how outgoing, helpful and motivated everyone is at the company.

-Tasks are constantly being completed, postponed or cancelled.
-The hardest aspects include being able to multi-task, keep track of everything and prioritise projects accordingly.
+Tasks are constantly being completed, postponed or canceled.
+The hardest aspects include being able to multi-task, keep track of everything and prioritize projects accordingly.
 Fabian and Alissa mentioned that even if they worked all day, they could never finish everything because there was always something new they could recommend or start.